FORGE: Force-Guided Exploration for Robust Contact-Rich Manipulation under Uncertainty: Results and Discussion

 \subsection{Noise Analysis}

-We next aim to answer \textbf{(Q3): How is policy performance, in terms of success rate, affected by pose-estimation error?} We use the same trials from the previous section, but show a breakdown of the results across different error levels.
-During each trial, artificial perception error was added to the fixed part's pose (calibrated as described in Section \ref{sec:exp-robot}\footnote{Adding artificial noise allows us to better characterize performance across error level compared to a perception system whose bias and variance can be difficult to estimate and control.}).
+We next aim to answer \textbf{(Q3): How is policy performance, in terms of success rate, affected by position-estimation error?} We use the same trials from the previous section, but show a breakdown of the results across different error levels.
+During each trial, artificial perception error was added to the fixed part's position (calibrated as described in Section \ref{sec:exp-robot}\footnote{Adding artificial noise allows us to better characterize performance across error level compared to a perception system whose bias and variance can be difficult to estimate and control.}).
 A third of the trials fell in each of the three considered error levels (see Fig. \ref{fig:error-viz}): Low (0-1mm), Medium (1-2.5mm), and High (2.5-5mm).
 We considered $3D$ position error by sampling a perturbation vector with a radius uniformly sampled in the desired error range and a direction uniformly sampled from the unit-sphere.

-Figure \ref{fig:noise-analysis} visualizes the performance of the baseline policy vs. {\sysName} at different noise levels.
+Figure \ref{fig:noise-analysis} visualizes the performance of \emph{IndustReal} vs. {\sysName} policies at different noise levels.
 Each subplot is a 2D representation of how much x-y error there was for each trial (z-dimension error not visualized).
-Each point corresponds to either a successful (green) or unsuccessful (red) trial.
+Each point corresponds to either a successful (green) or unsuccessful (red) trial (only $xy$ corrindates of the error vector are visualized as dots).
 The color of the ring represents the success rate at the corresponding error levels (increasing outwards).
-For the M16 Nut task, we include results for the \emph{No Force} ablation as this was the most robust policy that used dynamics randomization and a force threshold.

-{\sysName} achieved high success rates ($> 0.8$) for all tasks at low and medium error levels, even for the M16 nut.
-Although performance degraded with error $>2.5mm$, {\sysName} still significantly outperformed the baseline.
+Although performance is comparable for the peg insertion task, {\sysName} outperformed \emph{IndustReal} for the gear meshing and nut threading tasks at all noise levels.
+This demonstrates that force is a useful modality to robustly recover from larger amounts of position estimation error.
+Performance generally degraded with error $>2.5mm$ which is beyond $1\sigma$ of the observation noise added in simulation.
 With high error, the effects of contact are more pronounced because the robot may need to search longer before the task is complete.